dalekjs/dalekjs.com/README.md

 # [DalekJS Homepage](http://dalekjs.com)

-This is the repo that should be foreked when you want to edit Daleks Homepage.
+This is the repo that should be forked when you want to edit Daleks Homepage.

 ## How to work with the page